 PLA – Polylactic Acid

 PLA is one of the most commonly used 3D printing materials.
 A spool of it often comes together with a new printer.
 PLA is normally the first filament used by beginners in 3D printing.
 It is expected to have relatively predictable results.
-However we noticed that the quality of PLA may vary depending on the manufacturer.
+However, the quality of PLA may vary depending on the manufacturer.
 Even filaments from the same manufacturer but of different colour may have different printing properties.
 Click on picture to zoom

-We experienced this ourselves when making a 3D printing test object.
-The first fault was mainly due to a bad printing bed levelling.
-But later we compared it with other makes from the same STL file made with 3 different 3D filaments.
-The difference was not hard to see.
-One object had a rougher surface and looked more “spongy”.
-At the same time the object printed with 3D material from another spool came out smooth with sharper ends and better bridging.
+Printing out the same test file using different PLA spools provides the evidence of quality variance.
+When tested, one object had a rougher surface and looked more “spongy”.
+At the same time, the object printed with 3D material from another spool came out smooth with sharper ends and better bridging.

 PLA – Pellets

 Using pellets is much cheaper compared to filament.
 Hopefully, there will be a desktop 3D printer designed that will enable using pellets when 3D printing at home.
 Combined with domestic recycling shredder, using PLA can become much greener.
 A chair 3D printed with pellets, presented at TCTShow by WASP team was strong enough to hold a 100-kilo man.